 - 2 tablespoons butter

-- 4 poblano peppers - roasted, seeded, deveined, and sliced
+- 4 poblano pepper roasted, seeded, deveined, and sliced

-- ½ cup crema Mexicana, or heavy cream
+- ½ cup Sour Cream (or crema mexicana)

 - In a large skillet, melt the butter and add the onion.